Zybulon/h5pandas/README.md

 However, h5py does not deal with indexes and attributes while h5pandas does.

 #### Saving a file with h5py syntax
-If you are more familiar with h5py syntax, you can write a DataFrame into a HDF5 file with `create_dataset` Inside the file, the columns names are saved as attribute of the dataset.
+If you are more familiar with h5py syntax, you can write a DataFrame into a HDF5 file with `create_dataset`.

+Inside the file, the columns names are saved as attribute of the dataset.

 ```Python